 When I first got my hands-on, the first thing that I did is stare at it.
-I remember Asus has been producing S6F leather editions for quite long now.
+I remember Asus has been producing S6F leather editions for quite a long now.
 This Zenbook Edition 30 is indeed an epitome of their craftsmanship.
 Let me discuss more in the design section.

-As established already, Zenbook Edition 30 is a part of ‘Asus Collection,’ and it’s a premium laptop.
+As established already, Zenbook Edition 30 is a part of the ‘Asus Collection,’ and it’s a premium laptop.
 The first thing that catches your eye is not the leather, but the logo.
 Zenbook UX334FL is one of the first laptops to feature the 30th-anniversary logo, and it’s quite minimalistic.
 Now no one can get confused with SNSV [pun intended].
 One other interesting fact about the logo is it’s electroplated with 18K Rose Gold.

-The lid is covered by pearl white genuine leather, which was hand-stitched and hand-finished by craftsman.
+The lid is covered by pearl white genuine leather, which was hand-stitched and hand-finished by a craftsman.
 Asus claims that it’s one of the world’s first laptop to incorporate genuine leather panels.
 Not just luxurious, but the leather panels make it feel very premium.
 The Rose Gold lining goes all the way over the lid, and at the top of the keyboard.
 Speaking of the keyboard, it’s entirely white with grey letterings.
-You can find the ScreenPad 2.0 right below to it, which also got the rose gold lining.
+You can find the ScreenPad 2.0 right below it, which also got a rose gold lining.

-Besides the laptop, the accessories that come with it also got the premium feel.
+Besides the laptop, the accessories that come with it also got a premium feel.
 There’s a sleeve that’s also made of genuine leather.
 As the laptop is just 13.3′, it’s quite easy to keep it in the leather sleeve and carry it along.
 In addition to the sleeve, there’s a mousepad along with a pearl white mouse.
 All of these included in a leather-look box.

-Unlike Zenbook 13, the Zenbook Edition 30 is not military-grade certified, so I refrained doing drop & bend tests.
+Unlike Zenbook 13, the Zenbook Edition 30 is not military-grade certified, so I refrained from doing drop & bend tests.

 Even though the laptop weighs over 1KG, I didn’t felt when lifting or holding it.
 It was quite convenient to keep over my lap and work.
 The hinges are pretty strong, and the ergo lift gives an added advantage.
 I am unsure whether it can withstand the falls, but again, who wouldn’t be careful using it?
-Reason – It’s entirely white and got the leather, and it can quickly get stains.
+Reason – It’s entirely white and got leather, and it can quickly get stains.
 Maybe we can call it a stain magnet, but then again, some solutions in the market can help to remove it.
 Even Asus recommends cleaning it with some water-based solutions.

 As mentioned before, it’s more of a collectors’ edition, and I’m sure people purchasing it won’t regret the build.